Shafeli/shafeli/README.md

 - Purpose: Deepen my understanding of rendering pipelines, ECS, and engine architecture
 - Stack: C++, OpenGL, custom math/physics systems
 - Challenges: Managing data-oriented design, optimizing for performance, keeping the codebase maintainable
 - Goal: Use this as a learning lab, and eventually open source it as a reference for other devs
+- **Performance Focus**: I'm diving into low-level optimizations, using tools like profilers to analyze bottlenecks and improve FPS
+- **Assembly**: Experimenting with assembly for critical performance areas (e.g. custom math functions, memory access patterns)

 🧪 **Exploring**: Custom tooling with Python & WinForms
 - Building productivity tools to automate common tasks in game asset pipelines